programminghistorian/ph-submissions/en/drafts/originals/exploring-archived-web-solrwayback.md

 #### Linux/Mac

-To index your WARC files from the directory `solrwayback_package_5.4.2/indexing/warcs1` move them to the directory `indexing` and run the following command in your terminal: `THREADS=2 ./warc-indexer.sh warcs1/*`.
+To index your WARC files from the directory `solrwayback_package_5.4.2/indexing/warcs1` move to the directory `indexing` by running the following command in your terminal `cd ./indexing`.
+Afterwards run the command: `THREADS=2 ./warc-indexer.sh warcs1/*`.
+This will start the indexing process.
 #### Windows

 To index your WARC files from the directory `solrwayback_package_5.4.2/indexing/warcs1` move them to the directory `indexing` and run the following bat-file in your terminal: `batch_warcs1_folder.bat`